JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 Install Ubuntu 18 (if possible, use Wi-Fi to "download updates and install 3rd party software" during the process)

-At the time of the first login, click the gear icon besides "Sign in"; choose "Ubuntu on [Wayland](https://wiki.ubuntu.com/Wayland)"
+At the time of the **first login**, click the gear icon besides "Sign in"; choose "Ubuntu on [Wayland](https://wiki.ubuntu.com/Wayland)"

 The graphical interface will be very slow⁠—this is expected, the system is not using the GPU nor the CPU integrated graphics

 If prompted, install updates from "Software Updater"

-Open the "Software & Updates" application: NVIDIA's proprietary driver `nvidia-driver-440` should be available
+Open the "Software & Updates" application: **NVIDIA's proprietary driver** `nvidia-driver-440` should be available

 Select it, click apply, and reboot: this time around, the graphical interface will be running smoothly